matildasmeds/matildasmeds.github.io/content/posts/no-more-unchecked-sqlx-queries.md

 date = 2024-09-02T22:20:00+02:00
 +++

-This post is intended SQLx users, who want to take advantage of the powerful compile time checks SQLx crate provides.
+This post is intended for SQLx users, who want to take advantage of the powerful compile time checks SQLx crate provides.
 More specifically, we look into practical ways how to make any SQLx query checked.

-The Rust compiler can catch many mistakes, preventing bugs from happening at the runtime.
+The Rust compiler can catch many mistakes, preventing bugs from happening at runtime.
 This makes Rust a very robust language to work with.
 If I compare working with Rust with any of my previous projects, I do see less regressions in general.

 As this high level of robustness comes from compile time checks, Rust feels comparatively a bit more brittle at the edges.
 There may be limitations to compiler checks, when dealing with external data sources like databases and JSON from third party APIs.